adamgreen/3pi-2040/README.md

 * Would be good if the [Pololu 3pi+ 2040 User’s Guide](https://www.pololu.com/docs/0J86) noted its last update date/time somewhere since it is currently under construction.
 This would allow early adopters know if and when we should go back and read any new content and/or updates made since the last time we read it.
 * ~~In section 1.1 of the [User’s Guide](https://www.pololu.com/docs/0J86) it contains the following part description, "two 1/4″ #2-56 standoffs <u>(OLED version only)</U>".
 The OLED note in parenthesis isn't required as the 3pi+ 2040 only ships with the OLED.~~ *Fixed as of March 25, 2023.*
 * The debug port is too close to the edge of the bumper skirt.
 It is difficult to fit the header and any required cabling without notching the skirt.
 That said it isn't too hard for the user to make this notch themselves.
-* The buttons on the 3pi+ 2040 control board are awfully small and can be tricky to press.
+* The buttons on the 3pi+ 2040 control board are awfully small and can be tricky to press, especially the reset button.
-* If you don't solder on headers for the expansion ports while building up the kit, it would be tricky to do it later as this will require desoldering the motor and battery connections so that the bottom battery compartment can be removed from the PCB.
+* ~~If you don't solder on headers for the expansion ports while building up the kit, it would be tricky to do it later as this will require desoldering the motor and battery connections so that the bottom battery compartment can be removed from the PCB.~~